The 2016-2017 Outdoor Education Program Staff

 Seasonal Staff Biographies

-Shannon returned to Taft as an Education Program Specialist in August after working at Taft for a year as an Outdoor Education Intern.
+Shannon started her role as a Senior Education Program Specialist in August.
+She spent the previous school year and summer working as an Education Program Specialist and prior to that was an Outdoor Education Intern.
 She has also spent several years working as a Dog Groomer with PetSmart.
 Shannon has a B.S. in Physical Education from NIU.
 She enjoys teaching and learning about osteology and hide tanning.

 Permanent Staff Biographies